TRI and RSEI for Communities

-EPA's Risk-Screening Environmental Indicators (RSEI) model can provide important information about the potential health-related impacts of toxic releases from facilities in your community that report to the Toxics Release Inventory (TRI).
-RSEI brings together large amounts of complex information and provides easier-to-use results for screening, prioritizing and analyzing trends.
+EPA's Risk-Screening Environmental Indicators (RSEI) model can provide important information about the potential health-related impacts of toxic chemical releases from facilities in your community that report to the Toxics Release Inventory (TRI).
+RSEI brings together large amounts of complex data and information and provides easier-to-use results for screening, prioritizing, and analyzing trends.

-RSEI Scores are numbers to use for comparison and ranking.
-RSEI Scores are calculated by chemical, by facility or industry, or by geographic area.
-You can add RSEI Scores together - the RSEI Score for a facility is the same as the sum of all the RSEI Scores for the releases from the facility.
-RSEI Scores are relative, which means a RSEI Score 10 times higher than another RSEI Score suggests that the potential for risk is 10 times greater.
+RSEI Scores are numbers to use for comparison and ranking purposes.
+RSEI Scores are calculated by chemical, by facility or industry sector, or by geographic area.
+Users can add RSEI Scores together - the RSEI Score for a facility is the same as the sum of all the RSEI Scores for the chemical releases from the facility.
+RSEI Scores are relative, which means that a RSEI Score 10 times higher than another RSEI Score suggests that the potential for risk is 10 times greater.